The-Free-MRE-Foundation/guns/README.md

 ]
 ```
 ## definitions:
+- "attachPoint" (optional) is the attach point of the gun, if not defined, the gun will be a standalone type gun.
 - "transform" (optional) is the unity transform of the gun including position, rotation and scale
 - "dimensions" (optional) is the dimension of the gun (used to defined the size of the collider of the gun menu)
 - "trigger" (optional) defines the transform and dimensions of the trigger (clickable button)